core-wg/draft-dns-over-coap/draft-ietf-core-dns-over-coap.md

 {{-ddr}}.
 Automatic configuration SHOULD only be done from a trusted source.

+When discovering the DNS resource through a link mechanism that allows describing a resource type (e.g., the Resource Type Attribute in {{-core-link-format}}), the resource type "core.dns" can be used to identify a generic DNS resolver that is available to the client.

-A DoC server can also be discovered using SVCB Resource Records {{-svcb}}, {{-svcb-dns}} or DNR Service Parameters {{-dnr}}.
+A DoC server can also be discovered using SVCB Resource Records (RR) {{-svcb}}, {{-svcb-dns}} or DNR Service Parameters {{-dnr}}.
 \[TBD: draft-lenders-core-coap-dtls-svcb\] provides solutions to discover CoAP over (D)TLS servers using the "alpn" SvcParam.
+This document specifies "docpath" as a single-valued SvcParamKey whose value MUST be a CBOR sequence of 0 or more text strings (see
+{{-cbor}}), delimited by length (in total octets) for the the SvcParamValue field.
+If the SvcParamValue ends within a CBOR text string, the SVCB RR MUST be considered as malformed.

+Note, that this specifically does not surround the text string sequence with a CBOR array or similar CBOR data item.
+This path format was chosen to coincide with the path representation in CRIs ({{-cri}}).
+Furthermore, it is easily transferable into a sequence of CoAP Uri-Path options by mapping the initial byte of any present CBOR text string (see {{-cbor, Section 3}}) into the Option Delta and Option Length of the CoAP option, provided these CBOR text strings are all of a length between 0 and 12 octets (see {{-coap, Section 3.1}}).
+Likewise, it can be transfered into a URI path-abempty form (see {{-uri, Section 3.3}}) by replacing the initial byte of any present CBOR text string with the "/" character, provided these CBOR text strings are all of a length lesser than 24 octets.

-This document specifies "docpath" as a single-valued SvcParamKey whose value (in both presentation and wire format) MUST be a URI reference ({{-uri}}) in its path-abempty form.
-To use the service binding, the DoC client MUST send any DoC request to the CoAP resource identified by the URI constructed from the "docpath" SvcParam as described in \[TBD: draft-lenders-core-coap-dtls-svcb\].
+To use the service binding from a SVCB RR, the DoC client MUST send any DoC request to the CoAP resource identifier constructed from the SvcParams including "docpath" as described in \[TBD: draft-lenders-core-coap-dtls-svcb\].

-When discovering the DNS resource through a link mechanism that allows describing a resource type (e.g., the Resource Type Attribute in {{-core-link-format}}), the resource type "core.dns" can be used to identify a generic DNS resolver that is available to the client.

-While there is no path specified it is RECOMMENDED to use the root path "/" for the DNS resource to keep the CoAP requests small.
+While there is no path specified for the DoC resource, it is RECOMMENDED to use the root path "/" for the DNS resource to keep the CoAP requests small.

 Basic Message Exchange
 ======================